zeus-12/uxie/README.md

 - [ ] integrate yjs or whatever for realtime note editing for blocknotes (eg already existing)
 - [ ] highlight popover tip not appearing at times (for later pages)
 - [ ] give solid width for the yellow line in the highlighter cusotm block in notes

+## Features to pitch

+- custom blocks in editor
+- highlights block which on click takes you to that highlight on the doc.
+- download as markdown
+-